NitzanHen/agrippa.dev/src/pages/getting-started.md

 By now, we hope you've already gained an appreciation for how easy it is to generate components from scratch with Agrippa.
 It has a few additional tools at its disposal to adapt itself to your project and increase your productivity.

-In this tutorial, though, we'll finish with one last neat feature:
+We'll conclude this tutorial with one last neat feature:

 ## Post Commands